hoisel/pinboard-ulauncher/README.md

 ## Features

 - Search your Pinboard bookmarks
-- Browse and filter by tags
+- Browse and filter by tags (with multi-tag selection)
 - View recent bookmarks
 - Add new bookmarks (placeholder functionality)
+- Sort bookmarks by date or title
+- Sort tags by count or alphabetically
+- Configurable cache duration to reduce API calls
+- Customizable number of results

 ## Requirements